spring-attic/sagan/README.md

 ## Sagan: the spring.io site and reference application

 Welcome!
-The code in this repository is deployed and running right now at <spring.io>.
+The code in this repository is deployed and running right now at [spring.io](http://spring.io).
 The [blog][], the collection of [guides][], and most everything else you see there is implemented right here.

-In addition to the practical purpose of powering Spring's home on the web, this project is designed to serve as a *reference application* – a resource that developers can use to see how the Spring [team][] have used Spring to implement a real-world app with a few interesting requirements.
+In addition to the practical purpose of powering Spring's home on the web, this project is designed to serve as a *reference application*–a resource that developers can use to see how the Spring [team][] have used Spring to implement a real-world app with a few interesting requirements.
 You can learn more about the background and motivation behind the Sagan project on the wiki's [about page][].

 ## Getting started